kyuhank/MackerelStateSpace/README.md

 ## How to run the code

 1. Navigate to the `Analysis` folder.
 2. Execute the scripts by entering `makefile` in the terminal, ensuring that the working directory is set to the appropriate subfolders in this order: `Modelfitting`, `Diagnostics`, and `EstimCheck`.
-Before running the `Modelfitting` subfolder, modify the `setup.R` script by changing `penalty=0` to `penalty=1` for the `ModelEstim.R` script. `penalty=1` enables the use of a non-degenerate estimator.

 The execution order should be:
   i. `Modelfitting`